therobinkay/firstmover/README.md

 - *year*: Publication year of a paper that was written later
 - *count*: Number of M-F pairs in that year
 ### Codes
-The Python codes are run by Jupyter Notebook with the default directory set as: '../firstmover/python/'

 The following Python packages were used:
 - collections.defaultdict